Click here to review text of state statute

-Notification must be submitted electronically and include the number (or estimate) of affected Washington residents, a list of the types of personal information that were or are reasonably believed to have been the subject of a breach, a time frame of exposure if known, a summary of steps taken to contain the breach, and a sample copy of the notification to consumers.
+Notification must be submitted electronically (which may be via online portal) and include the number (or estimate) of affected Washington residents, a list of the types of personal information that were or are reasonably believed to have been the subject of a breach, a time frame of exposure if known, a summary of steps taken to contain the breach, and a sample copy of the notification to consumers.

 A determination of no likelihood of harm: